antonfirsov/docs/README.md

 1. Request access to the [dotnet team in the microsoft org](https://repos.opensource.microsoft.com/microsoft/teams/dotnet/join/)
 2. Submit a PR to [dotnet-blog](https://github.com/microsoft/dotnet-blog)
-    * Author post in Markdown
+    * Author post in Markdown.
-    * Make sure you have front-matter with title & featured image.
 You can use [this template](templates/blank.md).
-    * Ensure all pictures are accessible by using the `alt` tag
+    * To pick a publication date, consult the [blogging schedule](https://tasks.office.com/microsoft.onmicrosoft.com/en-US/Home/Planner#/plantaskboard?planId=wHOgFOjggEyrykcunh6oQpUAARuD).
+      We generally only publish one post per day per blog.
+You can use the label to filter to the .NET blog.
     * Add subject matter experts (SMEs) from your engineering team/partner team as reviewers
-    * Don't merge until `dotnet-blog-owners` and your SMEs sign off
     * We have an integration that will automatically stage the post in WordPress when the PR is merged.
 For more details, see this guide on [Drafting in GitHub](https://dev.azure.com/devdiv/DevDiv/_wiki/wikis/DevDiv.wiki/10339/Drafting-in-GitHub).
 3. [Sign in to the .NET blog](https://devblogs.microsoft.com/dotnet/wp-login.php?redirect_to=https%3A%2F%2Fdevblogs.microsoft.com%2Fdotnet%2F)
     * Use your `alias@microsoft.com` email